Eruv: The prohibition of transferring between domains

-A domain is defined as public or private based on its degree of enclosure, not its ownership.
+A domain is defined as public or private based on its degree of enclosure, not its ownership, although a privately owned place can never be defined as a public domain.
 The rules here are complex, and expertise is needed to apply them.

 On Shabbat, it is forbidden to transfer an object from one domain to another, including from one person's house to another adjacent house.
 The only exception is transferring to or from a neutral domain (which is rarely relevant).

 In addition, it is also forbidden to transfer an object for a distance of 4 cubits (approximately 2 metres; 7 feet) within a public domain or karmelit (כרמלית).

 While biblical law prohibits carrying objects between private and fully public domains on Shabbat, rabbinic law extends this restriction to carrying between a private domain and a semi-public karmelit as a safeguard of the biblical law.
 The rabbinic prohibition of carrying between a private domain and a karmelit is relaxed whenever an eruv is in place.

 Eruv chatzerot

 The term eruv is a shortening of eruv chatzerot (עירוב חצרות), literally a "merger of [different] domains" (into a single domain).
-This makes carrying within the area enclosed by the eruv no different from carrying within a single private domain (such as a house owned by a single person), which is permitted.
+This makes carrying within the area enclosed by the eruv no different from carrying within a single private domain (such as a house owned by an individual), which is permitted.

 The eruv typically includes numerous private homes, as well as a semi-public courtyard whose ownership is shared by them.
 To enact the merger of the homes and courtyard into a single domain, all home owners as well as owners of the courtyard must pool together certain foodstuffs, which grants the area of the eruv the status of a single private domain.
 As a precondition for this merger, the area must be surrounded by a wall or fence.

 In many cases (for example, within an apartment complex or walled city) the demarcation of the shared area consists of real walls or fences.
 Building walls may also be used, and in some cases so may a natural wall such as a river bank or steep hill.

 Walls may include doors and windows.
 As such, the wall may even consist of a series of "doorframes" with almost no wall between them.
 Poles in the ground form the "doorposts" of the doorframe, and rope or wire between the poles forms the "lintel" of the doorframe.
 In modern cities, it is typical for the majority of an eruv to consist of such doorframes, using utility poles and wires.